amqib/PlasticBottle/README.md

 This is the repository of Classification of Plastic Bottle based on resin type (HDPE and PET)

 ## Dataset
-All of our dataset can be found [here](https://bit.ly/datasetPlasticBottlebyqib)
+All of our dataset can be accessed through [here](https://bit.ly/datasetPlasticBottlebyqib)